Hope dwindles for finding survivors of mudslide in Peru

 ``The families are desperate to find the bodies,'' Roman Catholic priest Tomas Garcia said in a radio interview from the disaster zone.
 The chances of finding any more survivors were slim.

-Villagers in Tamburco on Thursday prepared a collective funeral Mass for the victims whose bodies have been recovered so far by rescue workers using picks, shovels and crowbars.
+Villagers in Tamburco prepared a collective funeral Mass on Thursday for the 41 victims whose bodies have been recovered thus far by rescue workers using picks, shovels, and crowbars.

 President Alberto Fujimori, inspecting the disaster site Wednesday, said 250 to 300 people were buried in the mud.